GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

         node .github/workflows/generate.js

 > **Note**
 > There are some existing samples that use an alternative CI system.
-It is recommended to use GitHub Actions for new samples, but the instructions are provided below for your reference.
+It is recommended to use GitHub Actions for new samples, but these instructions are provided below for your reference.
 >
 > Add a **build configuration file (`.cfg`)** for your samples in **[`.kokoro/`](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/.kokoro)**.
 Check existing config files for the right format.
 >
 > All tests need a corresponding job file outside of GitHub.
 If you are a Googler, please provide the CL alongside your PR.
 See the internal codelab for Kokoro for details.
-If you don't work at Google, the person reviewing > your PR will create the job config for you.
+If you don't work at Google, the person reviewing your PR will create the job config for you.

 ### Style